 Katia: Cooking is fun!
 It is creative, you use your hands, get messy, play with colors and tastes, turn into a little chemist, plus you can even enjoy the fruit of your playtime in the end.
 My daughter loves cooking and I often involve her when I run cooking classes for other children.
 We need to prepare good fresh meals for our kids but food is not something we should get them too stressed about.
 If they are naturally pointed in the right direction, they do not need to become nutrition experts and start counting calories.
 Also, we should accept that even children have different likes and dislikes and that their taste will naturally evolve.
 Of course, they should try everything, but we should also respect the fact that they might not like it.
 And remember that, like with everything else, they learn by example!

 Toni: What’s in season now that you’re enjoying?

 Katia: At the moment I am cooking a lot with Sicilian oranges and lemons, which are fantastic.
 I am making liters of freshly squeezed orange juice, turning them into great marmalade and preparing orange-based cakes and biscuits.
 I also use citrus in savory dishes such as salads, pasta sauces, fish and even meat-based recipes.

-Next post: I’ll report on making Katia’s pastieri di pasqua, an Easter dish consisting of lamb-filled pastries.
-Or maybe I’ll share her recipe for chocolate chicken thighs, strange sounding but surprisingly good.
+Next post: I’ll share Katia’s Easter recipe for chocolate chicken thighs, strange sounding but surprisingly good.